PRAIRIE TO PARKA

-Using cord, twine, or bailing wire, hang your animals up by the back feet.
+Using cord, twine, or bailing wire, hang your animals up by two back feet.
 Hang them in an unheated outbuilding, old barn/chicken coop/car port/ etc., Just make sure no direct sunlight can hit them, and they have good air circulation.

 Also known as “In the Grease” green skinned refers to pelts that are just skinned without any other fleshing or stretching.
 After skinning turn the pelt fur side out and freeze flat for short term storage (1 to 3 months).

 Don’t over load your freezer, freeze one layer at a time.
 Too many layers of fur placed in the freezer at one time can insulate each other and result in the middle layers spoiling. (please do not roll your furs or place in plastic bags without first properly cooling).
 It is acceptable to bring your fur to us frozen.

 “Finished” fur refers to furs skinned, fleshed, stretched and dried to the accepted industry dimensions.
 Proper fleshing is by far the most important aspect of the processing steps.
 There are numerous sources of information on the proper methods for finishing your fur.
 All most all of them show and describe the methods in a much better manner than is possible here.

 Hands on experience is the best way to learn.
 If you can find an established fur harvester in your region or attend your local fur harvesters convention you will shorten your learning curve considerably.